 Floating Snatch Pull

-The floating snatch pull is a variation of the snatch pull in which the bar doesn’t return all the way to the floor between reps.
+The floating snatch pull is a snatch pull in which the bar is brought as close to the floor as possible without touching between reps.

 Set the snatch starting position tightly and push with the legs through the whole foot against the floor similarly to a squat.
 Maintain even balance over the whole foot and actively keep the bar as close to the legs as possible, and maintain approximately the same back angle until the bar is past the knees.
 Once at lower to mid-thigh, open the hips explosively while driving vertically with the legs even harder to accelerate maximally.